 Sometimes, however, diligent customer service and close monitoring of your books isn’t enough.
 Invoice factoring, a financing option that uses the value of your invoices to secure cash immediately in order to replenish your cash flow, is another popular option.
 By using a factoring company like Business Factors, you can get the funds you need to cover payroll, purchase or lease new equipment, and cover your own bills.

-Particularly if you are a small business, factoring can help get you through those ebbs and flows of the business cycle that most startups find hard to avoid.
+Particularly if you are a small business, invoice factoring can help get you through those ebbs and flows of the business cycle that most startups find hard to avoid.
 Invoice factoring allows you to be flexible so if you suddenly get a large order for the holiday season, you can get the money you need to ramp up production.

 It Costs Money to Get Money, and Factoring Services Are No Exception